akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

 # AI Product Management Roadmap

-This roadmap provides a structured path to learn AI Product Management, including key topics and recommended resources for each stage.
+This roadmap provides a structured path to learn AI products and its applications, including key topics and recommended resources for each stage.

 ## 1. Foundations